 Athabasca University, Canada: Master of Education in Distance Education.
 This fully distance program has been re-designed in recent years, and now contains a very strong technology component, with excellent faculty

-Open University, UK MA in Online and Distance Education Covers the theory and practice of online and distance education; open to students from countries all over the world.
-Note that the final enrolment date for this qualification will be 17 January 2019 after which it will no longer be available to new students.
-You must complete your study by 31 December 2021.
+Open University, UK Postgraduate Diploma (or Certificate) in Online and Distance Education Covers the theory and practice of online and distance education; open to students from countries all over the world.

 Northern Illinois University offers a fully online MS in Education in Instructional Technology, consistently ranked among the top five in the nation by US News & World Report. and graduates more educational technology students than any other public university in the state.